jgdelrio/Pythia/README.md

 - Retrieve and store fundamentals
 - Retrieve and store indices data and data by sector
 - Incorporate investment analysis of strategies

+### Comments about ML Trading

+#### Machine learning Hype

+Despite seen Machine Learning everywhere these days and being a "buzz word", ML is very tough to apply in trading.
+It's more useful as filtering mechanism rather than a decision tool.
+This is because many times the trading test will be awesome and they will fail in real trading as they overfit.
+You may think that cross validation will solve everything but it's really easy to add bias and leak data...

+- Average and evaluate on different assets, time frames or periods.
+- Use non-conventional splits for train/test sets.
+- Add random noise
+- Evaluate generalization power
+- Monte-Carlo simulation to evaluate multiple scenarios

+#### Risk Evaluation

+Pricing models to estimate an asset value in a predefined time horizon include:

+- Monte Carlo
+- Binomial Trees
+- Black-Scholes-Merton

+Implied Volatility (IV) typically overstates the fear in the marketplace, but sometimes it does not....

+#### Common Sense

+KISS (Keep It Simple Stupid) sounds good but it's very easy to get lost on complex and cutting edge techniques and forget the basics...

+Simple assumptions, simple statistics and Monte Carlo simulations go a long way.

+Risk assessment and position sizing are key to success.

+Commissions can rip you off if not taken into account.

+Evaluate liquidity (avoid low liquidity assets) and fundamentals.

+Track Market makers to understand the market since they tend to control the market inefficiencies.

+Focus on consistency, probabilities and risk rather than balance, market value and money.

+Evaluate market volatility and other fear/greed indices of the market.
+When the volatility is high is easier to find buyers if you want to sell, and periods of low volatility tend to finish with an explosion of volatility.